defineseventy/weather-forecast-app/README.md

-# weather-forecast-app

-A summary of my weather forercasting app
+A summary of my weather forercasting app made using CustomTkniter

 Features:
   *	Python code.